 - Set up cross border banking.
 I have a Chase account in US and a TD Canada Trust in Canada.
 I opened a TD Bank account in the US so that I can flow funds back and forth between TD Canada trust and Chase.
 TDBank and TD Canada trust make it easy to flow funds.
 They are my windows to both countries banking systems.

 - Get a credit check done in the US before you leave (eg Experian, Equifax, etc).
 This may be useful.

 - CRA has a form that determines residency status.
-I had to fill this out because for 2 months in 2013 I worked from Canada (while I was there buying ahouse and setting kids up in schools).
+I had to fill this out because for 2 months I worked from Canada (while I was there buying ahouse and setting kids up in schools).
 They determined that I was a "non-resident".
-This helped me in doing my 2013 tax returns.
+This helped me in doing my tax returns.

 - Keep your US bank and a credit card for at least a year after your move.
 I plan to keep mine for at least a year.

 - If you're going to be self employed, incorporate your company in advance, set up corporate bank accounts.
 I did all of this 3 months before my move date.
 I can now hit the ground running when I get there.

 - Understand what you will be doing with any US retirement plans.
 You may be able to leave a 401K plan in tact.
 You may have to roll over to an IRA.
 Either way this requires research and should not be left until the last minute.

 - Vehicle.
 I purchased a vehicle last year (in my moms name).
 I have a family of 6 so every time I visited Calgary I had to rent a vehicle.
 This cost me $2000 every time, so I bought an old minivan for $8000 that I used during my visits.

 Thank you, Chris for generously sharing these great tips!